Newark (UK Parliament constituency): Constituency profile

-Many towns are historic in architecture with many well-preserved listed buildings whereas much of the council housing in the constituency has been privately acquired and improved under the right to buy.
-Nonetheless, there is a significant minority of social housing but this dependency and the proportion of flats is lower than the national average across the three districts.
+Many towns are historic in architecture with many well-preserved listed buildings whereas much of the council housing in the constituency has been privately acquired under the right to buy.
+Nonetheless, there is a minority of social housing but the proportion is lower than the national average across the three districts.

-Labour held the seat for one term following their 1997 landslide victory, but subsequent major boundary changes have brought in more rural areas and made the seat into one of the most strongly Conservative voting in the UK.
+Labour held the seat for one term following their 1997 landslide victory, but subsequent major boundary changes have brought in more rural areas and made the seat into one of the most strongly Conservative voting in the UK, with it now being the only Conservative seat in Nottinghamshire after the 2024 General Election result.